 Can I install roof racks on the Teardrop Camper?

 Absolutely!
 This functionality was designed in from the start and the roof engineered for the loads.
-We'll be putting Thule racks on ours, suitable for a pair of kayaks, or bicycles, etc. The rack towers are high enough to allow the roof hatch to open at least partially when the roof racks are loaded.
+We have installed Thule racks on ours, suitable for a pair of kayaks, or bicycles, etc. The rack towers are high enough to allow the roof hatch to open at least partially when the roof racks are loaded.

 Will I/we actually fit inside the CLC Teardrop Camper?